MilanBowz/WS2812B_Controller/README.md

 ## Colorchooser Module:

-Accepts button inputs (BTN0, BTN1, BTN2) to select colors (Red, Green, Blue).
+Accepts button inputs (BTN0, BTN1, BTN2) to select 1 of these colors (Green, Red, Blue).
 Outputs a 24-bit RGB color value (color).
 Allows real-time color changes by integrating with the WS2812B driver.